arkku/ihex/README.md

     ihex_end_read(&ihex);

-The function `ihex_read_bytes` may be called multiple times to pass any amount of binary data at a time.
+The function `ihex_read_bytes` may be called multiple times to pass any amount of data at a time.

 The reading functions call the function `ihex_data_read`, which must be implemented by the caller to store the binary data, e.g., as follows: